QuadSpinner/Gaea2Docs-Reference/nodes/simulate/erosion.md

 These maps can be used for texturing, or for driving other nodes.

 {% hint style="info" %}
 Like other data maps, the output may not be readily visible to the human eye.
-You can use @Fx to autolevel or equalize the output.
-You can also use @Abs to create a solid mask.
+You can use Fx to autolevel or equalize the output.
+You can also use Abs to create a solid mask.
 {% endhint %}

 {% hint style="info" %}